plotly/plotly.py/doc/python/ml-knn.md

 ## Basic binary classification with kNN

 This section gets us started with displaying basic binary classification using 2D data.
-We first show how to display training versus testing data using [various marker styles](https://plot.ly/python/marker-style/), then demonstrate how to evaluate a kNN classifier's performance on the **test split** using a continuous color gradient to indicate the model's predicted score.
+We first show how to display training versus testing data using [various marker styles](https://plot.ly/python/marker-style/), then demonstrate how to evaluate our classifier's performance on the **test split** using a continuous color gradient to indicate the model's predicted score.

+We will use [Scikit-learn](https://scikit-learn.org/) for training our model and for loading and splitting data.
+Scikit-learn is a popular Machine Learning (ML) library that offers various tools for creating and training ML algorithms, feature engineering, data cleaning, and evaluating and testing models.
+It was designed to be accessible, and to work seamlessly with popular libraries like NumPy and Pandas.

+We will train a [k-Nearest Neighbors (kNN)](https://scikit-learn.org/stable/modules/neighbors.html) classifier.
+First, the model records the label of each training sample.
+Then, whenever we give it a new sample, it will look at the `k` closest samples from the training set to find the most common label, and assign it to our new sample.

 ### Display training and test splits

+Using Scikit-learn, we first generate synthetic data that form the shape of a moon.
+We then split it into a training and testing set.
+Finally, we display the ground truth labels using [a scatter plot](https://plotly.com/python/line-and-scatter/).

-Here, we display all the negative labels as squares, and positive labels as circles.
+In the graph, we display all the negative labels as squares, and positive labels as circles.
 We differentiate the training and test set by adding a dot to the center of test data.

 ```python
 import numpy as np